boledovicpantheon/testing-academy/README.md

 node-2 | 192.168.56.102
 master-1 | 192.168.56.11

-These ones are automatically configured in K8s cluster, if you want to access them on local machine, follow steps below.
+These one's are automatically configured in K8s cluster, if you want to access them on local machine, follow steps in section "Running the enviroment".

 DNS | IP address | Port
 --- | --- | ---